s-henney/argocd-demo/README.md

 3. Find the deployment you want to rollback to, click the menu buttons, and click rollback
 4. You will be prompted that auto-sync must be disabled.
 Continue and watch as argo rolls back to the previous deployment.
 5. Once the pod is up refresh the website again to see it back in the original state
+    - Note you may have to restart the port-forward from earlier
+    - `ctl+c` to kill the current port-forward
+    - `kubectl port-forward svc/frontend 8000:80`